Last Updated on

 Regulates Digestion: Eating guavas can help keep digestion problems at bay and ensure the smooth functioning of the digestive system.
 The presence of potassium in guavas can also help tackle acidity and heartburn.

-Aids foetal development: A rich source of folic acid, calcium and Vitamin B9, guavas can help in the healthy development of the baby’s brain and bones.
+Helps in the Healthy Growth of the Baby: A rich source of folic acid, calcium and Vitamin B9, guavas can help in the healthy development of the baby’s brain and bones.

 Prevents Constipation: Constipation and haemorrhoids are a common problem during pregnancy.
 Hormonal changes usually lead to this problem but eating guavas can solve this problem of constipation.
 Guavas being rich in fibre content and water can treat constipation.
 Eating guavas with the seeds can also prevent haemorrhoids.

-In addition to the benefits mentioned above, eating guavas can also strengthen the immune system, increase energy levels and decrease the stress hormones in the body.
+In addition to the benefits mentioned above, eating guavas can also strengthen the immune system, increase energy levels, and decrease the stress hormones in the body.
 The very fact that guavas are rich in vitamin C, lycopene, and antioxidants make the consumption of guavas highly favourable for skin and hair.

 Side Effects of Eating Guavas